kliwongan/mykv/README.md

 # mykv

 A distributed key-value store written on top of LevelDB and the Raft consensus algorithm, intended for educational purposes, and is such is not meant for production usage.
+Currently in progress; the objectives will be updated as the progression continues.

 ### Objectives

 The initial goal was to write this without looking at production implementations, but after trying and failing on my own to write clean code that works nicely I decided to just reverse engineer and adapt [TiKV](https://github.com/tikv/raft-rs)'s event driven, state machine Raft node (which itself adapted from etcd iirc) and [Riteraft](https://github.com/PsiACE/riteraft)'s application layer, while doing my own testing and benchmarking using Jepsen and Maelstrom.

 The objectives of this project were to, in order of completion priority (highest to lowest):
 1. Implement the fundamental Raft election algorithm